vietor/bigrest/README.md

 ##### Object(parameter)

-This is a model definition in [field-inspector](https://github.com/vietor/node-field-inspector#newinstancemodel), click it for more detail.
+This is a **Array type** model definition in [field-inspector](https://github.com/vietor/node-field-inspector#newinstancemodel), click it for more detail.

 ### req.files Information